best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Testing is crucial to assuring quality in your code and will also increase efficiency in the development of your code.
 Code that has not been testing is more likely to contain bugs and require more maintenance in the future.

 In the following sections we discuss good practices for writing automated code tests.
-Where manual testing is carried out, this must be documented to create an audit trail.
-This documentation should include what has been tested and who has approved that it works as expected.

 ## Tests are structured